WhiskeyCoder/Gilfoyle_Vs_Dinesh/README.md

 ![Silicon Valley](https://raw.githubusercontent.com/WhiskeyCoder/GilfoyleVsDinesh/main/silicon-valley-season-5-2018.jpeg)

 ## 🤖 What Is This?
-A hilarious AI-powered simulation inspired by HBO’s *Silicon Valley*, this script recreates the iconic back-and-forth between Gilfoyle and Dinesh — but as if they were Slack bots trash-talking each other in real time.
+A hilarious AI-powered simulation inspired by HBO’s *Silicon Valley*, this script recreates the iconic back-and-forth between Gilfoyle and Dinesh, but as if they were Slack bots trash-talking each other in real time.

 Powered by LM Studio's API (or mock responses for offline fun), this project uses custom personality prompts to generate dialogue that mirrors the characters' sarcastic, smug, and gloriously dysfunctional tech bromance.